AndressaFarias/ingles/Traducao/Traducao.md

     went            -   foi (passado de _go_)
     west            -   oeste
     were            -   eram

+    "What a"        -   Quê
+                    -   expressão usada para ENFATIZAR algo
+                    -   Exemplo :  What a day      -   Quê dia !
+                                   What a pity     -   Que pena !

+    what a pair of fools - Que par de tolos

     where           -   onde
+    Which of them?  -   qual deles
     who             -   quem    | que (qaundo se refere a algém) "with what"     -   "com o quê"
     wich            -   o que   | qual